-- (a) Prior notice of test commencement should be given to Western Power for the purpose of arranging witnessing of tests. - (b) Western Power's representative should be consulted about proposed test schedules, be kept informed about the current state of the testing program, and give permission to proceed before each test is carried out.
+- (a) A minimum of 15 Business day prior notice of test commencement should be given to Western power for the purpose of arranging witnessing of tests. - (b) Western Power's representative should be consulted about proposed test schedules, be kept informed about the current state of the testing program, and give permission to proceed before each test is carried out. - (c) Unless agreed otherwise, tests should be conducted consecutively.